enyayaya-netizen/draft-ietf-ntp-ntpv5-extension-fields-00/draft-todo-yourname-protocol.md

 The Monotonic Raw Transmit Timestamp Extension Field should always be used together with the Monotonic Raw Receive Timestamp Extension Field to enable bi-directional measurement.
 In case of link asymmetry, the forward and backward paths would experience different delay/jitter.
 Thus, T2_rwaw-T1_raw demonstrates distinct different behavior than T3_raw-T4_raw, i.e., difference between the Monotonic Raw Transmit Timestamps (T3_raw) in the extension field and the Monotonic Raw Destination Timestamps (T4_raw) at the client.
 The client can carefully apply a filter algorithm to take out anomalies on T2_raw-T1_raw and T3_raw-T4_raw respectively.
 Averaging over T’2_raw-T’1_raw and T’3_raw-T’4_raw gives us the offset and delay of the monotonic raw clock of a client relative to the server. the superscript ’ denotes data samples that are left after applying the filtering mechanism(s).
 The slope of the delay (or offset) derived from the monotonic raw timestamps would more truthfully reflect the true frequency-transfer offset between a server and client.

-# Conventions and Definitions

-{::boilerplate bcp14-tagged}
-Monotonic Raw Original Timestamps (raw_org): Time of the monotonic raw clock at the client when the request departed for the server, in NTP timestamp format.
-Monotonic Raw Receive Timestamps (raw_rec): Time of the monotonic raw clock at the server when the request arrived from the client, in NTP timestamp format.
-Monotonic Raw Transmit Timestamps (raw_xmt): Time of the monotonic raw clock at the server when the response left for the client, in NTP timestamp format.
-Monotonic Raw Destination Timestamps (raw_dst): Time of the monotonic raw clock at the client when the reply arrived from the server, in NTP timestamp format.

 # Security Considerations

 As this document is intended to create discussion and consensus, it introduces no security considerations of its own.